metamn/react/content/blog/on-design-systems-3/index.md

 To achieve this feature, one should move away from hacking &mdash; binding with class names &mdash; to programming &mdash; binding with props.

-And to move from non-programming languages &mdash; HTML, CSS &mdash; to programming languages &mdash; JSX, CSS-in-JS.
+And to move from non-programming languages &mdash; HTML, CSS &mdash; to programming languages &mdash; components built on JSX, CSS-in-JS.

 Once everything is programmable, it becomes standard, classic software development.

-Where well-known, battle-tested theory and practice &mdash; API &mdash; apply, and where consistency and scalability is solved.
+Where well-known, battle-tested theory and practice &mdash; API, Framework &mdash; apply, and where consistency and scalability is solved.

+## Resources